Synonym: St Vitus' dance

 Psychological symptoms precede chorea and may be relapsing and remitting.
 They include:

-Many of the laboratory features of rheumatic fever may be absent, especially if the onset of the disease was a significant time after the streptococcal infection and rheumatic fever may not have been apparent.
+Many of the laboratory features of RF may be absent, especially if the onset of the disease was a significant time after the streptococcal infection and RF may not have been apparent.
 Chorea can lag up to six months behind the streptococcal infection.
 There is no single diagnostic test.
 Other causes of chorea need to be excluded and often the diagnosis is one of exclusion in a child of the appropriate age.

 - By the time that chorea presents it is unusual to be able to isolate GABHS from the pharynx.